 IFOAM first set an international organic standard in 1980 and it has been the mother of all organic standards around the world today.
 In 1992, IFOAM developed their first requirements for organic certification and has worked with the global organic movement to develop these norms in consultation with auditors and certificate holders to be particularly suited for organic certification.

 IFOAM accreditation is the international verification of competence for certification bodies active in organic agriculture.
-It is for those certification bodies who want to demonstrate their commitment to the global organic movement and who want to show their support for a harmonised, common-sense conformity assessment system.
+It is for those certification bodies who want to voluntarily demonstrate their commitment to the global organic movement and who want to show their support for a harmonised, common-sense conformity assessment system.
 IFOAM accreditation can be used by country authorities as a simple mechanism for equivalence of imports.
+Further information is available from the IFOAM – Organic International website.

 - General option: Certification bodies can use any private standard or regulation approved in the IFOAM Family of Standards.
 The scope of their IFOAM Accreditation can therefore include all programs based on organic standards approved in the IFOAM Family of Standards.
 For all the programmes included in the scope, the certification body must operate in compliance with the IFOAM Accreditation Requirements.
 IFOAM Accredited Certification bodies may use the IFOAM Accreditation Seal according to the terms of IFOAM Accreditation Programme.